Deducting Health Insurance Premiums on Your Tax Return

 The Deduction If You’re Self-Employed

 Self-employed persons can take a deduction for health insurance premiums that they pay for themselves and their dependents directly on line 16 of the 2019 Schedule 1.
 This is another above-the-line adjustment to income.
-You can enter the total of what you paid on line 29 on the first page of your 2018 tax return.
+You can enter the total of what you paid on line 16 on the first page of your 2019 tax return.

 This is one of those deductions that can reduce your AGI from the total of your gross income, and you don't have to itemize your deductions to take it.
 It's not limited by the 7.5-percent-of-AGI rule—you can claim the entirety of what you spent on premiums, although you can’t add in any uninsured medical costs unless you also itemize—you would claim these on Schedule A along with all your other itemized deductions.

 The Bottom Line

 Employees benefit when health insurance premiums are deducted tax-free from their salaries without any of the limitations associated with the itemized deduction.
 Self-employed persons can deduct health insurance "above the line" on the first page of their 2018 Schedule 1, which also eliminates the hassle and limitations of itemizing.

-Other taxpayers can deduct the cost of health insurance as an itemized deduction only if their overall medical and dental expenses exceed 7.5 percent of their adjusted gross incomes in 2018.
+Other taxpayers can deduct the cost of health insurance as an itemized deduction only if their overall medical and dental expenses exceed 7.5% of their adjusted gross incomes in 2018.

 Tax laws change periodically, and you should consult with a tax professional for the most up-to-date advice.
 The information contained in this article is not intended as tax advice and is not a substitute for tax advice.